 We ran into the doctor problem when we moved to Spokane, but after much research, we found a really awesome, unique option that works for us called direct primary care.

-We’re updating this article for 2021, as we have now been DPC members for over three years.
+We have now been DPC members for over four years.
 Having seen “traditional” doctors in action with family members who don’t have access to direct primary care, I can say without any reservation that direct primary care is the best care.